andresdelfino/cpython/Doc/howto/decorators.rst

    saludar()

-At this point the code has already got very complex, but let's go one step further: what if the timestamp format must be configurable?
+At this point the code has already gotten very complex, but let's go one step further: what if the timestamp format must be configurable?
 We can't achieve that with decorators alone without recurring to global variables.

 Enter decorator factories.
 Decorator factories take arguments, create a decorator, and return it::